 All Adults Are the Protectors of All Children

-How many teachers signed up to pack a weapon when they entered the profession?
+How many teachers have combat training or signed up to pack a weapon when they entered the profession?
 Turnover in education is already a huge problem.
 Packing a gun is what police and soldiers do.
 Shooting someone takes training – shooting the right person takes extensive training.

 Arming teachers, the commonality of school lock downs and active shooter student training and placing the army or police force inside of our schools are extreme measures creating fear in students and make teaching more like combat than education.
 Wiki list of school shootings in America.
 List of Mass U.S. shootings;1,624 in 1,870 days.
 2017 record year for U.S. gun deaths.

 - Federal Funding, Zero Tolerance and Inadequate Alternatives mean that more states are policing schools with armed officers.
 Before the 1970’s police were almost absent from elementary and junior high schools.